chappers/chappers.github.io/_posts/2019-01-03-linear-decision-boundaries.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 This post is to quickly go through linear SVMs and decision boundaries.

 **Decision Rules in Binary Classification**